 - 100 percent organic: These products are made up of 100% certified organic ingredients.
 Additionally, the label must contain information regarding the certifying agent and may include the USDA seal.

 - Organic: Under this category, the product and ingredients must be certified organic, except for what’s permitted by the law.
 Additionally, any non-organic contents that are permitted by the law must be no more than but no more than 5% of the combined total ingredients.
-As with the earlier category, an organic seal must have the name of the certifying agent and might have the USDA seal.
+As with the earlier category,

 - “Made with” organic ingredients: This category includes products that contain at least 70% of certified organic ingredients.
 And, although the remaining products don’t need to be organically produced, they shouldn’t be genetically engineered either.
 Otherwise, there might be non-agricultural (but permitted) products like baking soda in baked goods.
 However, these products can’t use the organic seal and can’t claim to be fully organic.